brevbolla23/Final/README.md

 # Final
 This is the final project from BU summer class.
-I decided to create a page about Oldham County, KY
+I decided to create a page about Oldham County, KY.
+Languages used, HTML, CSS, JS.
+Text Editor used: Caret